theglad-x/Three-Tier-Architecture-Deployment-on-AWS-with-Terraform/README.md

 ```

 # 3. Create S3 bucket to store the state file
 Create S3 bucket for backend to store Terraform state file.
-The S3 bucket can be created in two ways
+The S3 bucket can be created with either
 1. The configuration in `./s3-bucket.tf` file
 2. Through the AWS management console